SURGroup/UQpy/docs/source/utilities/distances/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The abstract :class:`.EuclideanDistance` class is a blueprint for classes in :mod:`.euclidean_distances` module.
+The abstract :class:`UQpy.utilities.distances.baseclass.EuclideanDistance` class is a blueprint for classes in :mod:`.euclidean_distances` module.
 It allows the user to define a set of methods that must be created within any child classes built from this abstract class.

 .. autoclass:: UQpy.utilities.distances.baseclass.EuclideanDistance